“And we know that all things work together for good to them that love God, to them who are the called according to his purpose.” (Rom. 8:28)

 Those that God foreloved, predestinated, and called were all “justified” (declared righteous) by the work of Jesus Christ on the cross.
 Jesus was made to be sin for us that we might be made the righteousness of God in him (2 Cor.
 5:21).
 All of God’s children (who have no righteousness of their own, just filthy rags before God, Isaiah 64:6) have received the imputed righteousness of Jesus Christ on their eternal account before God.
 All the foreloved and predestinated elect have been justified in the sight of God by the work of Jesus Christ on the cross.
 Then, the final act of the covenant of redemption is for the elect to be “glorified”.
 The people that God foreloved and predestinated before the world began, were called by the Spirit in their life, were justified by Christ on the cross, all of those same elect will finally be conformed into the image of Jesus Christ and brought into heaven to be eternally with the Lord.
 Our bodies are sinful and vile, and therefore, our bodies must be changed into the image of Jesus Christ to be fit to live in heaven.
 This change of our bodies will be made in glorification, and so shall we ever be with the Lord.

-These five aspects of the covenant of redemption are definitely “working together” for the eternal good of God’s people.
+These five aspects of the covenant of redemption by the three persons of the Godhead are definitely “working together” for the eternal good of God’s people.
 The Godhead is working in perfect “synergy” to accomplish all of these things for the elect.
 There is perfect synergy between God the Father foreloving and predestinating, the Spirit calling that exact same definite group, and Jesus Christ justifying and glorifying that exact same definite group of people.
-All of these things in the context – God’s foreknowledge, predestination, calling, justification, and glorification – are all working in synergy for the good of God’s elect that love God because God first loved them.
-Like we said before, God introduces the “all things” in v.28, names what the “all things” are in v.29-30, and then summarizes and refers back to them in v.
-31 by saying what shall we then say to “these things”.
+All of these provisions of the eternal covenant of redemption – God’s foreknowledge, predestination, calling, justification, and glorification – are all working in synergy for the good of God’s elect that love God because God first loved them.